Cambridge Philosophy Summer School

 The Immerse Philosophy Summer Programme at Cambridge is beneficial for students who want to study a variety of different subjects at university: Law, Politics, International Relations, because the key skills acquired are valuable for these degrees too!

 By enrolling in the Cambridge Immerse philosophy course, you will be giving yourself the opportunity to learn first-hand what the study philosophy at university involves.
-In addition, whatever your current level of ability – whether you have studied philosophy at school or not, the small class sizes our philosophy summer course will ensure you will be both challenged and supported in carefully planned classes that emulate the unique Oxbridge system of tutor-student engagement and debate.
+In addition, whatever your current level of ability – whether you have studied philosophy at school or not, the small class sizes our philosophy summer course will ensure you will be both challenged and supported in carefully planned classes that encourage tutor-student engagement and debate.

 Quick philosophy summer course facts and stats: